jundalisay/spblist/content/en/material/fallacies/string.md

 {{< /q >}}

-The big problem began in 1905 when Einstein applied the same constant speed of light to time, as the idea of "simultaniety of time".
+The big problem began in 1905 when Einstein applied the same constant speed of light to time, as the idea of "simultaneity of time".

 Practically, this prevented teleportation and only allowed time travel upon reaching very fast speeds.

 Theoreticaly, this led to problems with particle physics when the possible interactions between particles were analyzed through Feynman loops.
-- These loops applied the simultaniety of time to particles and naturally came up with impossible infinities.
+- These loops applied the simultaneity of time to particles and naturally came up with impossible infinities.

 To solve these infinities, **Supersymmetry Theory** was created.
 - This theorized partner particles for each of the known ones, making the infinite finite.